lafftale1999/cimpleCardSystem/README.md

 * create new card
 * delete card

 Every card has a unique key and map for encrypting/decrypting their access.
 The map is randomly generated and is used to map the key when checking access.

 ## Prerequisites
 **Operating System** Makefile is tuned for Windows/Linux.
-**Programming Languages** C and Makefile
+**Programming Languages** C and Makefile.
-**Compiler** GCC
+**Compiler** GCC.
-**Libraries** C Standard libraries
+**Libraries** C Standard libraries.